 The deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.
-The principal temporary differences arise from depreciation of investment property.

-Deferred tax assets are recognized where it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.
+Deferred tax assets are recognised where it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.